Jean-Paul Rodrigue (2017), New York:

 urbanized population.
 Cities also dominate the

 economic output as they account for the bulk of the production,

 increased proportionally, and in some cases exponentially,

 with urbanization since mobility demands are concentrated

 over a specific area.
 Since 1950, the world's urban

 population has more than doubled, to reach nearly 3.8 billion

 in 2014, about 54% of the global population.
 This is the

 outcome of three main demographic trends:

-eloquent.
-The industrialization of coastal China has led
+economic activity and lifestyle.
+The industrialization of coastal China

 to the largest rural to urban migration in history.
 According